The D850, Nikon's replacement for the D810, has finally arrived!

 The long wait for the successor to Nikon's D810 has finally arrived as the D850.
 While the wait has been long, the trusty D810 has stood up beautifully to the test of time, a testament to Nikon's quality.
 That said, the last major release was the D800 in 2012 (the D810 was an incremental upgrade), and in that timespan we've seen new competing models from both Canon and Sony, so time was quickly running out for Nikon.
 Fortunately, Nikon has once again stepped up the game and delivered above its competitors with the new D850.
 Here are a few highlights of the new camera.

-- Improved autofocus.
-As I had hoped for, Nikon implemented the D5's 153-point aufofocus system.
+Improved autofocus.
+As I had hoped for, Nikon implemented the D5's 153-point autofocus system.
 This is huge, especially since the D810 really struggled in low light situations.
 The AF coverage is now 30% broader than that of the D810.

 If you are looking to switch to a Nikon system or jump into a pro level DSLR, the Nikon D850 is a fantastic choice.
 Here are the items I would recommend to build your system.